caffeine96/TextSemanticSimilarity/README.md

 These measures are summed over using appropriate weights(which sum to 1) and the final syntactic matrix is created of size length of *s1* x length of *s2*.

-Next, we move calculate the semantic similarity.
+Next, we move to calculate the semantic similarity.
 We use SOC-PMI for the purpose.
-The details of the method are given in the following section:
+The details of the method are given in the next section.
+The SOC- PMI method returns a normalized semantic measure for each combination of words.
+These measures are stored in a matrix of size length of *s1* x length of *s2*.

+The two matrices are averaged.
+The resulting matrix is the searched for maximum value.
+Once the maximum value is found, it is stored and the row and column containing that column is eliminated